Core of Common Studies information for advisers

 Core credit may be granted for transfer credits, advanced placement credits, CLEP and international baccalaureate credits.
 These awards are made by the usual college designees in consultation with the director of the core of common studies.
 There is no limit on the number of core credits that may be awarded in this manner.

-A list of approved core of common studies courses is available here.
+For students enrolled before Fall 2018, see a list of approved core of common studies courses is available.

 Contact Dr. John Su, Director of the Core of Common Studies, firstname.lastname@example.org or (414) 288-3476 for more information.